nummacway/gb300/README.md

 ### List of PCE Games

-The following is a list of all PCE games that ship with the GB300.
+The following is a list of all PCE games that ship with the GB300 v1 and v2.
 The names listed here are the names on No-Intro.
 Their catalog knows _all_ of the hashes, meaning that the PCE games no strange hacks like many of the other ROMs, especially FC.
 Thumbnails use only covers here, whereas other consoles use at least some screenshots instead.
 If you remove everything in brackets (and trailing spaces resulting hereof) from the No-Intro name, you get the name on the GB300, with four exceptions given in non-bold brackets after the No-Intro name.

 | No-Intro Name | CRC32 | No-Intro # | No-Intro Status |
 | ------------- | ----- | ---------- | --------------- |